protesilaos/protesilaos.github.io/_posts/2017/2017-06-07-eu-reflection-paper-csdp.md

 subtitle: "Civilian means should be prioritised"
 excerpt: "The Commission is adopting a 'thin' view of security and defence.
 Its focus on the military does little to refashion European policy."
 date: 2017-06-08
-theme: "future-europe"
 permalink: /csdp-eu-reflection-paper/
 ---
-On June 7, 2017 the European Commission published a "reflection paper" on the future of Europe's defence and security policy.[^ReflectionPaperCSDPpresser] This is the fourth in the series.[^EUFutureTheme] It builds on a number of initiatives that were launched in the second half of last year regarding the further integration of European Security and Defence Policy (CSDP), as well as the White Paper on the future of the EU.
+On June 7, 2017 the European Commission published a "reflection paper" on the future of Europe's defence and security policy.[^ReflectionPaperCSDPpresser] This is the fourth in the series.
+It builds on a number of initiatives that were launched in the second half of last year regarding the further integration of European Security and Defence Policy (CSDP), as well as the White Paper on the future of the EU.
 The overarching theme is to lay the foundations of a holistic re-imagination of the European project once this election year is over and to proceed towards the next phase of [deeper] integration by 2025.

 The reflection paper itself offers precious little in terms of new content and fresh ideas.
 Everything it touches on has been covered at greater length in previous publications, notably the EU Global Strategy, published in June 2016,[^EUGlobalStrat] the Specific Plan on Security and Defence of November 14, 2016,[^SPSD] as well as the European Defence Action Plan of November 30, 2016.[^EDAP] What this document does is remind political leaders and the public at-large of the state of affairs and the immediate steps forward.